 - Do not give too much information, which can create an information overload.
 A good rule to follow is: Does this help with the narration of the story? - Remember, you don't have to describe all the details, but describe what is necessary for the narration.
-It is a balancing act. - $\circ\,$ First think about the story; What is in the panel that is important to the story? - $\circ\,$ Then think about what you personally see.
-Remember a perceptually disabled person wants to 'see' this too.
+It is a balancing act. - First think about the story; What is in the panel that is important to the story? - Then think about what you personally see.
+Remember a person with a visual impairment https://wiki.libraries.coop/ Printed on 2024/06/01 21:35 wants to 'see' this too.